AlfaBetaBeta/Pollution-Madrid/README.md

 * Shorten `df` length and expand `df` width by having `parameter` values in separate columns
 * Extend `df` length and contract `df` width by having `weather` variables as factor levels in a common column

-Execution and inspection of first six rows is shown below for reference:
+Execution and inspection of the first six rows is shown below for reference:
 ```
 dt_wide <- dcast(as.data.table(df),
                  date + season + temp_avg + precipitation + wind_avg_speed ~ parameter,